ShishirShekhar/ShishirMinecraftMod/README.md

-# Template Mod
+# Shishir's Minecraft Mod

-Welcome to the **Template Mod** project!
-This is a Forge-based Minecraft mod designed as a starting template for mod development.
+Welcome to the **Shishir's Minecraft Mod** project!
+This is a Forge-based Minecraft mod that introduces custom items to enhance your gameplay.

+---

 ## Project Overview

-- **Mod ID**: `templatemod`
+- **Mod ID**: `shishirmod`
-- **Mod Name**: Template Mod
+- **Mod Name**: Shishir's Minecraft Mod
-- **Version**: `0.0.1-1.21.4`
+- **Version**: `0.1.0-1.21.4`
 - **Minecraft Version**: `1.21.4`
 - **Forge Version**: `54.0.6`
-- **License**: All Rights Reserved
+- **License**: MIT License
 - **Author**: Shishir Shekhar

-This mod provides a foundational setup for creating a Minecraft mod using Forge.
-It includes necessary configurations, a basic structure, and is ready for customization.
+This mod adds new items, including "Shishirrite" and "Raw Shishirrite," designed to provide players with new crafting materials and exciting gameplay opportunities.

 ---

 ## Features

-- Pre-configured Forge MDK setup.
-- Example mod structure.
-- Predefined build scripts and mappings.
+- **Custom Items**:
+  - *Shishirrite*: A rare and powerful material for advanced crafting.
+  - *Raw Shishirrite*: The unrefined version of Shishirrite, obtained through mining.

+- **Creative Mode Integration**:
+  - Items are added to the "Ingredients" tab in Creative Mode.

 ---